graygnuorg/pound/README.md

 files on start, if required) and should thus pose no security threat to any machine.

+## Notice On Project Versioning

+I took over __pound__ development at its 2.x branch.
+The branch 3.x which emerged for a short time before the original project was abandoned I consider a failed experiment.
+To ensure consistent versioning and avoid confusion, my versioning of __pound__ starts with 4.0.

 ## What Pound Is Not:

 1. __Pound__ is not a Web server: it serves no content itself, it only